BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 ### 2. Clone your fork to your machine

-This means copying the code that is stored in your GitHub account to your PC.
-It doesn't really matter where you want to do this (make sure you have permissions?), though you might want to create a folder to keep all your BobaBoard-related coding in.
+Cloning means copying the code that is stored in your GitHub account to your PC.
+It doesn't really matter where you want to do this, as long as you have permission to create files.
+For this project, we suggest suggest creating a folder to keep all your BobaBoard-related coding in.
 For example: `/home/NAME/code-projects/bobaboard`.

 :::danger
 Windows users using WSL will want to pay extra attention.